njang/GA-w10d04-django/README.md

 	Check out our index file on your browser and you should see our treasures displayed on the screen!

-4. Lets add some conditional checking to format our values.
-If we have a 0 value treasure, lets set it to display 'Unknown':
+4. Let's add some conditional checking to format our values.
+If we have a 0 value treasure, let's set it to display 'Unknown':

 	```html
 	{% for treasure in treasures %}